AnthonyDadivasDuren/GuardPerceptionDemo/README.md

 ## Visual Feedback

-There is also a optional debug mode where the guard changes color depending on its current state.
+There is also a optional debug mode where the guard changes color depending on its current state altough without animations.

 | State | Meaning | Color |
 |---|---|---|